-Use Table for Natural and Environmental Resource Standards 6.03-1 RSCR Buffer Area Very Steep Slope Areas (non-RSCR) and RSCR Adjacent Steep Slopes Moderately Steep Slope Areas Additional Specific Standards Expansion of Commercial Uses and their associated structures existing as of June 16, 1993, when no other alternatives are feasible or available S In any Suburban Policy Area Zoning District in Section 2.02 or Single-Family Residential Legacy Zoning District in Section 2.07.03, land disturbance less than 5,000 square feet within adjacent steep slopes or very steep slope areas when associated with a Permitted use in the underlying zoning district, and overlay zoning district if applicable S
+Table 6.03-1.
+Natural and Environmental Resource Standards RSCR Buffer Area Very Steep Slope Areas (non-RSCR) and RSCR Adjacent Steep Slopes Moderately Steep Slope Areas Section 6.04 Development Standards when no other alternatives are feasible or available Ot Other/Miscellaneous 24 Limited land-disturbing activity for the sole purpose of surveying and land investigation, including any studies required by the FSM. Ρ Section 6.04.A.
+Section 6.04.B.3.
+25 Expansion of Commercial Uses and their associated structures existing as of June 16, 1993, when no other alternatives are feasible or available S - Section 6.04.A.
+26 In any Suburban Zoning District in Section 2.02 or Single-Family Residential Legacy Zoning District in Section 2.02.05, land disturbance less than 5,000 square feet within adjacent steep slopes or very steep slope areas when associated with a use that is listed as a Permitted use in the underlying Zoning District and any applicable Overlay District S Section 6.04.A.